vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-14-d-bus-integration.md

     }

-    /* Public method, exported via D-Bus and showing the sender who is is calling the method (not exported in the D-Bus interface) */ public void some_method_sender (string message, GLib.BusName sender) {
+    /* Public method, exported via D-Bus and showing the sender who is calling the method (not exported in the D-Bus interface) */ public void some_method_sender (string message, GLib.BusName sender) {
         counter++;
         stdout.printf ("heureka! counter = %d, '%s' message from sender %s\n",